Henrxque/saas-access-auditor/README.md

 - enterprise budget
 - patience for complex rollout

-This project goes in the opposite direction.
+This product goes in the opposite direction.

-**SaaS Access Auditor starts lightweight and useful.**
+**SaaS Access Auditor, by Lumenstack, starts lightweight and useful.**

 No heavy enterprise motion.
 No dependency on OAuth at day one.